 Introduction 2

 Do you have a safeguarding concern?
 6

+Is there an immediate risk of harm?

-Safeguarding children 7
+Safeguarding children 6

-Key principles 7
+Key principles 6

 Safeguarding is everyone's responsibility 7

 A Child Centred Approach 7

-Good Practice when working with children
+Good Practice when working with children 8

 What to do if a child or third party makes an allegation

 When to raise a concern

 Who to contact

-Allegations against staff, councillors and/or volunteers 1 1
+Allegations against staff, councillors, and/or volunteers 11

-Staff and volunteers
+Staff and volunteers 12

 Councillors 12

-Safeguarding Adults at Risk .
-13
+Safeguarding Adults at Risk 13

-Introduction
+Introduction 13

 Who is an adult at risk?
 14

 Key principles 14

-Making Safeguarding Personal 16
+Making Safeguarding Personal

 The Wellbeing Principle

 What is abuse?

 Good Practice when working with Adults at Risk 18

 When to be concerned about possible abuse

 Responding to a person who discloses a concern of abuse

 Action after the concern of abuse has been recognised:

-The Council's roles and responsibilities in safeguarding children and
+The Council's roles and responsibilities in safeguarding child

-adults at risk .
-21
+adults at riskadults at risk

-The Council as an Organisation 21
+The Council as an Organisation 20

 The Council as an Employer 21

-Recruitment Procedures 22
+Recruitment Procedures 21

 Training 22

-The Council as a Licensing Authority 23